Micro Encoder FAQ

 Input and output timing chart

-Open collector output: There is no pull-up resistor in the internal output circuit of the encoder.
+There is no pull-up resistor in the internal output circuit of the encoder.

 The pull-up resistor is connected externally.
 The encoder cable can generally be extended up to about 10 m.
+Open collector output circuit

-Line driver output: Effective for high-speed response, noise resistance, and cable extension over several tens of meters.
+Effective for high-speed response, noise resistance, and cable extension over several tens of meters.

-As a condition, the signal input circuit on the system side must be a line receiver circuit.
+The signal input circuit on the system side must be a line receiver circuit.
+Line driver output circuit

 Forward and reverse rotation are identified by the phase difference between A phase and B phase.

 If A phase rises first, it is forward rotation.
 If B phase rises first, it is reverse rotation.
+Incremental waveform

 The procedure is shown below.